Cyanotis beddomei (Hook.f.) Erhardt, Götz & Seybold

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 If your plant grows too large or becomes too leggy, you can prune Pussy Ears without hurting it.
-Cut it back it at any time of year.
-By cutting it back, you’ll encourage Pussy Ears to become a fuller or bushier plant.
+Cut it back at any time of year.
+By cutting it back, you will encourage Pussy Ears to become a fuller or bushier plant.

 Water Pussy Ears when the top inch (2.5 cm) or so of the potting mix is dry.
 Take care not to let the potting mix stay wet or soggy for extended periods.
 If the roots stay too wet, this plant can rot.

 If you wish to fertilize your Pussy Ears plant, you can do so in spring and summer.
-Let the plant rest during the cooler, darker months of autumn and winter.
+Let the plant rest during the cooler, darker fall and winter months.
 You can use any general-purpose houseplant fertilizer.
 Just be sure to follow the directions on the product packaging.
-Brands formulate their fertilizers differently, so application rates and frequencies vary... – See more at: How to Grow and Care for a Pussy Ears (Cyanotis somaliensis)
+Brands formulate their fertilizers differently, so application rates and frequencies vary.

 - Back to genus Cyanotis

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus